 - Heat a large skillet over medium high heat and add cooking fat.
 Once fat is hot, add the shrimp in a single layer to the skillet.

-- Stir and cook until shrimp is about half way cooked through.
-Add the lime juice to the pan and continue cooking until shrimp is pink all the way through.
+- Stir and cook until shrimp is about half way cooked through, about 3 minutes.
+Add the lime juice to the pan and continue cooking until shrimp is pink all the way through, about 3 more minutes.

 - Serve over warm cauliflower rice and enjoy immediately.